On a conjecture of Erd\H{o}s on locally sparse Steiner triple systems: The process

 \subsection{Heuristics}

-We now use the differential equation method to predict the behaviour of the process.
+We now heuristically predict the behaviour of the process.
 This is only a heuristic argument and not a part of the formal proof, yet should provide motivation for our choice of the trajectories $f_X$.
 As part of the exposition, we define some key functions which will play a crucial role in the remainder of the paper.

 We make the assumptions that for all $e\in E(i)$, we have $X_e(i)\approx f_{edge}(i)$ for some function $f_{edge}$.
 Similarly, for all $T\in \cA(i)$ and $j\in\Set{6,\dots,j_{max}}$, we have $X_{T,j,j-4}(i)\approx f_{j,j-4}(i)$ for some function $f_{j,j-4}$.
 In order to use the differential equation method, we interpret the term $\dfrac{\mathrm{d}f_{edge}(i)}{\mathrm{d}i}$ as the expectation of $\Delta X_e(i)$.
 Note that $f_{edge}(i)$ approximates $X_e(i)$ only for uncovered edges~$e$, whereas for all covered edges $e$ we have $X_e(i)=0$.
 Thus, it is important to consider the conditional expectation of $\Delta X_e(i)$ under the event that $e$ remains uncovered.
 In this conditional probability space, $T^\ast(i)$ is chosen uniformly from $\cA(i)\sm \cX_e(i)$, and for a fixed triple $T\in \cX_{e}(i)$, we have $T\notin \cX_{e}(i+1)$ if and only if $T^\ast(i)$ threatens $T,e$.
 Thus, the (conditional) probability that $T$ becomes unavailable is given by $\frac{th_{T,e}(i)}{|\cA(i)\sm \cX_e(i)|}$.
 For brevity, define